sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 render_pass.draw_mesh_instanced(mesh, material, 0..self.instances.len() as u32, &self.camera_bind_group);
 ```

-With all that in place we should get the following.
+With all that in place, we should get the following.

 ![cubes-correct.png](./cubes-correct.png)